Ehesp/Sourcemod-Server-Manager-System/README.md

 In the root of your cloned directory, run the following Composer command to install the tools dependancies:

 `composer install`

+Once this command has completed, a `bower install` command will automatically fire to download the applications assets.

 Ensure your storage directory is readable, writeable and executable:
 > This applies to Unix/Linux based machines only.